sigmasaur/AwSW-it/README.md

 * At line 1383: Unfolded *15%* → *fifteen percent*, for elegance.
 * At line 1476, 3366, 4338: Corrected simple dash to em-dash.
 * At line 1482: Corrected *under consideration* → *into consideration*.
-* At line 1946: Corrected uppercase letter of *Chief* to lowercase, to match numerous lines throughout the script where `Bryce` is not addressed directly.
+* At line 1946: Corrected uppercase letter of *Chief* to lowercase, to match numerous lines throughout the script where `Bryce` is not addressed directly or is the one speaking.
 * At line 2144: *inch* → *centimeter*, as Italians prefer the metric system and the resulting expression reads better.
 * At line 2467: *list of* → *note with*, to avoid repeating too many same prepositions and to match lines 713, 1149 of [`chapter1.rpy`](#chapter1rpy).
 * At line 3054: Consider changing ellipsis with simple dash.